dicksont/dicksont.github.io/_posts/2015-05-07-freelancing.md

 ---
 layout: post
-title:  "Freelancing as an Web Developer"
+title:  "Freelancing as a Web Developer"
 date:   2015-05-07 13:51:10
 ---